 The Power Engineering Technology major is based on the body of knowledge inherent in Marine Engineering Operations, but it is oriented toward the shore-side power industry rather than marine power plants.
 It also includes additional studies in writing and communications, mathematics, and technical sciences.
 In addition to meeting the college requirement for graduation with at least a 2.0 grade point average for the B.S. degree, graduating students are required to have a minimum grade point average of 2.25 in the PET program core courses.
 For the PET program, core courses are defined as courses with the prefixes CH, CO, EG, ET, MS, and PS.
 Students are required to participate in approved industrial co-op programs in shore-side power plants.
 Participation in the Regiment is optional when enrolled in this program.
-However, students electing to participate in First Year Cruise (CR103) must have been in the Regiment for the year and meet the following prerequisites: 4/C Maintenance; Ship's Orientation, Ocean Survival (PE114); Fire Training, and NS101.
+Students may also elect to participate in First Year Cruise (CR103) so long as space is available and must meet the following prerequisites: participation in the Regiment for the year, 4/C Maintenance, Ship's Orientation, Ocean Survival (PE114), Fire Training, and NS101.